 Examples of harassment of sex workers

-For example, most sex workers want to have some security — someone to be aware of their whereabouts and personal safety.
+For example, most sex workers want to have some security — someone to know their whereabouts and personal safety.
 That person may not be aware of what the sex worker is doing.
-But we’ve had cases where the friend waiting alone in the parking lot in their car for their friend to return after an errand, has been falsely charged with prostitution.
+But we’ve had a prosecutor charge the client simply waiting in the parking lot in their car for their friend.

-Breaking Free is a local non-profit that helps people engaged in prostitution get out of it.
+Breaking Free is a local non-profit that helps people in prostitution, get out of it.

 Most cases involve misdemeanor prostitution charges.
-Some, however,involves gross misdemeanor and felony charges.
-Regardless of the level charged, a first-time defendant will want to keep their criminal record clean of any convictions.
+Some, however, involve gross misdemeanor and felony charges.
+But regardless of the level charged, a first-time defendant will want to keep their criminal record clean of any convictions.
 It’s important.
-It’s worth retaining a good prostitution attorney to help make that happen.
+And it’s worth retaining a good prostitution attorney to help make that happen.

 Part of protecting a person’s record is the embarrassment factor.
 People don’t want their good name smeared with any criminal conviction, much less for prostitution.

-With more serious felony prostitution charges or where the accused has prior convictions, jail or prison time becomes a real concern.
+With more serious felony prostitution charges or with prior convictions, jail or prison time becomes a concern.
 For these cases, clients will want a good prostitution attorney to avoid or reduce any potential incarceration.

-When a person becomes aware of being a target of a police investigation, they may wish to retain the best prostitution attorney for pre-charge counsel and defense.
+When a person becomes aware of being a police target, they may wish to retain the best prostitution attorney for pre-charge counsel and defense.

-Thomas Gallagher is a Minneapolis Prostitution Attorney with over 30 years experience defending clients successfully.
-Perhaps Gallagher has not seen it all yet, but close.
-You can put his experience to work for you.
-Gallagher has the best-ratings for lawyers available.
-He is a five-star reviewed Minneapolis Prostitution Attorney.
+Thomas Gallagher is a Minneapolis Prostitution Attorney with over 35 years experience defending clients successfully.
+Perhaps Gallagher has not seen it all yet, but a lot.
+And you can put his experience to work for you.
+Attorney Thomas Gallagher has the best-ratings for lawyers available.
+And multiple sites show his many five-star reviews.